Operational Vita Writing Tips

 • You want to make an employment gap less visible.
 If you’ve been out of the workforce for over a year, this inevitably evokes questions.
 In this case, it’s better to impress the recruiter with your professional capabilities and explain this fact later so that it doesn’t turn them off immediately.

-Why do employers frown upon functional resumes?
+Why do employers frown upon operational resumes?

-Composing a resume for a career change
+Composing a document for a profession change

-Start with a resume objective
+Start with an objective

-• Detail oriented-accountant with 7+ years of experience looking to transfer fields to data science.
+•Detail oriented-accountant with 7+ years of experience looking to transfer fields to data science.
 Eager to leverage strong analytical, mathematical, data interpretation and trend identification skills to contribute to the success of XYZ company.

-• Proactive and ambitious professional experienced in meeting customer demands in a fast-paced environment, multitasking and building working relationships at all levels.
+•Proactive and ambitious professional experienced in meeting customer demands in a fast-paced environment, multitasking and building working relationships at all levels.
 Seeking a hospitality role with a company looking for increased customer satisfaction, strong organizational skills and work ethics.

 Lead with examples rather than skill names